Haztut/Chocostixx/README.md

         <!-- LEFT BOX TEXT -->
         <div class="about-box">
             <!-- 🔶 TYPE YOUR FIRST ABOUT TEXT HERE (LINE TO EDIT) -->
-            Inspired on a bleak November Monday, Founder and Ceo of Chocostixx.co.uk Harry Tutton sat and thought, how could I revolutionise the chocolate industry?
-How could I build a snack to eat now, to eat later, to be fun and flavourful, to combine food and design into one lip-smacking treat...
+            Inspired on a bleak November Monday, Founder and CEO of Chocostixx.co.uk -Harry Tutton- sat and thought, how could he revolutionise the chocolate industry?
+How could he build a snack to eat now, to eat later, to be fun and flavourful, to combine food and design into one lip-smacking treat...
 And Chocostixx was born.
         </div>

         <!-- RIGHT IMAGE -->